jofaval/react-from-the-ground-up/README.md

 Contrary to many other (JS) frameworks out there, React doesn't provide the solutions, rather, it gives you the tools to find the solution that better fits your needs/requirements.
 But it is true that React is just a library, a really powerful library, but not a framework.

+## Slides

+I've also decided to include slides for those visual learners.
+And because they may be easier to maintain, or more visually appealing at least.

+All the slidewse are at it's respective folder at [`/slides`](./slides/).

 ## Lessons
 [⬆ Back to the contents](#contents)